-To give the article the briefest of analyses, it describes women as ‘girls,’ their body-shape and a description of their clothing are among the first things it covers, and the boyfriends were covered.
-It’s surely unlikely that even then, had it been about an equivalent men’s crew, that any of that comparable topics would have been covered.
+To give the article the briefest of analyses, it describes women as ‘girls,’ their body-shape and clothing are among the first things it mentions, and it also covers boyfriends.
+It’s surely unlikely that even then that an article about an equivalent men’s crew would have covered comparable topics or described the oarsmen as ‘boys’.

 Getting to Denmark

-The journey to the Championships were also not a all how things are today, as Frances recorded with stoical calm:
+The journey to the Championships was also not at all how things are today, as Frances recorded with stoical calm: